Charging-Stations-Placement/Thesis_Magnus_Bastian/README.md

 There is also a file `RnD_Article_Siting_Charging_Stations_for_Electric_Vehicles_Data_Analysis.pdf`.
 This paper is where the charging station data was derived and created.
 That then is used as the station data in the Thesis.

+The master thesis is the file named `Master_Thesis.pdf`.

 The folder `Appendix/` contains the plots for all the results that were created in the thesis.

 ## Genectic Algorithm Weight Optimization